kabouri-mouad/Compilation_Project/README.md

 ## How to run this project in your local machine

-First, you need to install C/C++ IDE like Code::Blocks, after upload this three files in this IDE with a file txt contains a test for example :
+First, you need to install a C/C++ IDE such as Code::Blocks.
+After installation, you can upload these three files to the IDE along with a text file containing a test example like this:

 ![Test!](test.PNG)